 Concussion Testing

-The 2023-2024 Pali Lacrosse Board is happy to announce that, in partnership with the Cedars Sinai Kerlan Jobe Institute, we will offer Baseline Concussion Testing for all our lacrosse players this season.
-While the concussion rate for lacrosse players is low, some players have gotten concussions over the past few years and we want to be sure our players have the best practice protocol in place.
+The 2023-2024 Pali Lacrosse Board is happy to announce that, in partnership with the Cedars Sinai Kerlan Jobe Institute, we again are offering Baseline Concussion Testing for free for all our lacrosse players this season.
+The Sports Medicine Program of Cedars Sinai Kerlan-Jobe Institute has graciously donated the testing to our program.
+While the concussion rate for lacrosse players is low, they still do occur in this contact sport and we want to be sure our players have the best practice protocol in place.

 Please see below for information from Cedars Sinai Kerlan-Jobe Institute about concussions, the current baseline testing they are providing and why this is an important step for our athletes.
 If you or someone you know suspects they have a concussion, please immediately consult a physician for accurate diagnosis and care.